Pollutant Load Estimation Tool (PLET)

 On this page:

-For each watershed, the annual nutrient loading is calculated based on the runoff volume and the pollutant concentrations in the runoff water, as influenced by factors such as the land use distribution and management practices.
+PLET employs simple algorithms to compute surface runoff, nutrient loads and sediment delivery based on various land uses and best management practices.
+The annual nutrient loading is calculated based on the runoff volume and the pollutant concentrations in surface runoff as influenced by factors such as the land use distribution and management practices.
+The annual sediment load from sheet and rill erosion is calculated based on the Revised Universal Soil Loss Equation Version 2 (RUSLE2) methodology and the sediment delivery ratio.

 Model Documentation